 What does landlord insurance cover?

 Having the right insurance will help protect you and your rental property from expensive repairs and replacement costs from losses due to insurable events.
-Remember, every landlord has unique needs.
-Be sure to review what coverages are right for you.
-Make sure you’re protected.
+Remember,

-Below is a general overview of the main coverages included in most landlord insurance policies.
+Here's a general overview of the main coverages included in most landlord insurance policies.

 Standard landlord insurance coverages